Download our latest 3 churches newsletter for the 25th Sunday in Ordinary Time (Year A) below.

 Then I suddenly remembered the laughing kids outside.
 In front of Nefertiti, as when faced with a stunning landscape like the Rockies, we can be taken to a different place.
 May we never lose our childlike “awesome wonder”, the excitement deep in our human spirit when we consider God’s works, either in nature itself or through human gifts – or even in soapy water in a Berlin park.

-Download our 3 churches newsletter for Pentecost below.
+Download our 3 churches newsletter for the 24th Sunday in Ordinary Time below.

-Download our 3 churches newsletter for the Ascension of the Lord, Sunday 28 May 2017 below.
+Download our 3 churches newsletter for the 23rd Sunday in Ordinary Time below.